 We are a small team based in the South around Oxford/London and in the North in Merseyside.
-We are a highly motivated, experienced and enthusiastic team that passionately advocates the mental health benefits of the practice of Origami.
-We are all self-employed, and when funding is available, we can run subsidised workshops for charitable causes.
+We are a highly motivated, experienced, and enthusiastic team that passionately advocates the mental health benefits of Origami and creative activities.
+When funding is available, we can run subsidised workshops for charitable causes.

 Angela Loveridge is one of the Co-founders of Origami Pulse CIC.
-Due to personal commitments, Angela has been a silent partner in our Community interest company since February 2021.
-She is on annual leave and has stepped back as one of the directors of Origami Pulse CIC to concentrate on her personal affairs.
-She is hoping to be back and join us again as a director in the future.
+Due to personal commitments, she has been a silent partner in our Community interest company since February 2021.
+She is on annual leave and has stepped back as a director to concentrate on her personal affairs.
+She hopes to be back and join us again as a director in the future.

 _______________